top of page

 To apply, please send a resume and cover letter to:

-Please also be sure to indicate which program(s) you are applying for/would like to be considered for.
+Please be sure to indicate which program(s) you are applying for/would like to be considered for.

 We welcome course proposals year round.
 If you would like to teach at ACA, please send a resume and cover letter, including a description of what you'd like to teach, to Cat Beaudoin, ACA's Education & Programs Director, at cat@acarts.org.